 Can't get enough of Chinese desserts?
 Try my Mung Bean Soup and Hong Kong French Toast next!

-🧂 Ingredients
+š§ Ingredients

-🔪 Instructions
+šŖ Instructions

 STEP 2: Drain the beans and place them in a large pot.
 Rinse the black glutinous rice and add it to the pot.
 Add 13 cups of water, salt, and dried tangerine peel.
-Bring to a boil, then reduce to low heat and let it simmer for 1.5 hours.
-Stir it every 15 minutes to redistribute the ingredients and prevent burning.
+Bring to a boil, then reduce to low heat and simmer for 1.5 hours.
+Stir every 15 minutes to redistribute the ingredients and prevent burning.

 STEP 3: Add the brown sugar and tapioca pearls.
 Gently stir to dissolve the sugar.
 Increase the heat to medium until it begins to boil, then reduce to low and cook for 20 minutes.
 The tapioca pearls should be translucent.

 STEP 4: Stir in the coconut milk and simmer for another 5 minutes.
+At this point, it's ready to serve!
+If you want a thinner texture, you can add a bit more water.

-📋 Recipe
+š Recipe

-Red Bean Soup (Authentic recipe)
+Red Bean Soup

 Ingredients